timlinux/nix-config/README.md

 Builds and provides test VMs that you can use to try out variants of this flake.

+###  3.5. <a name='Systemsetup'></a>System setup

+* 👉️🏠️ Main menu
+  * 🛼 Enter link
+  * 🌐 Set up VPN
+  * 🔑 Install Tim's SSH keys
+  * 💿️ Checkout Nix flake
+  * 🏠️ Show your VPN IP address
+  * 🪪 Generate host id
+  * ⚠️ Format disk with ZFS ⚠️
+  * 🖥️ Install system

+Tools for setting up a new system from scratch.
+Assumes an admin is available to provide you with VPN connection details etc. and to set up your skate link.

 ###  3.6. <a name='About'></a>About